 Shareholder Chris Hawkins authored a second case review analyzing the high-profile Chapter 11 bankruptcy case of Sears, which produced another decision involving the high-profile Mall of America (“Mall”).
-The review was published by Westlaw in the Commercial Finance Newsletter.
+The review was published by Westlaw in the Commercial Finance Newsletter and by the California Lawyers Association (CLA).
 The Commercial Finance Newsletter is written by an ad hoc group of the Business Law Section of the California Lawyers Association.
 Editorial contributions were made by the Hon.
 Meredith Jury (United States Bankruptcy Judge, C.D.
 Cal., Ret.) who is also a member of the ad hoc group.

 In the second case review, Mr. Hawkins discusses the Mall’s objection to objection to Sear’s assuming and assigning its lease to a buyer.
 The Mall lost at the Bankruptcy Court but appealed and won at the District Court.
 The Buyer then switched tactics and filed a motion for reconsideration with the District Court, arguing “m is for moot” – statutory mootness under section 363(m).
 The Court was forced to agree with the buyer, and handed it a huge victory, despite being “appalled” by the buyer’s behavior in the case.

 To read the second case review, please click here.